 About Our Tea

-Both our Premium Matcha & Everyday Matcha has been grown and picked in the fields of Kagoshima, a mountainous region in Southern Kyushu in Japan, famous for producing top-quality Matcha.
+Both our Premium Matcha & Everyday Matcha are grown and picked in the fields of Kagoshima, a mountainous region with rich volcanic soil in Southern Kyushu in Japan.

 Matcha Green Tea from Kagoshima, Kyushu Japana